n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.redis.md

 # Redis

-Use the Redis node to automate work in Redis, and integrate Redis with other applications. n8n has built-in support for a wide range of Redis features, including deleting keys, getting key values, setting key value, and publishing messages to theRedischannel.
+Use the Redis node to automate work in Redis, and integrate Redis with other applications. n8n has built-in support for a wide range of Redis features, including deleting keys, getting key values, setting key value, and publishing messages to the Redis channel.

 On this page, you'll find a list of operations the Redis node supports and links to more resources.